 You don’t need sunscreen on a cloudy day.

 You need sunscreen all day, every day, rain or shine.
 The ultraviolet rays that reach the earth are UVA and UVB.
 On a cloudy day, some of the UVB rays are filtered out so you may not burn as easily, but UVA rays penetrate right through the clouds and deep into your skin and also can cause premature aging and even skin cancer.

 If a product is made with all-natural ingredients, you don’t have to worry about any adverse effects.

-You can just as easily have an adverse effect on natural ingredients, such as aloe or vitamin E, as you can to chemical or man-made ones.
+You can just as easily have an adverse effect on natural ingredients, such as aloe or vitamin E, as you can on chemical or man-made ones.
 Mother nature is not always kind.
 If you are using a “natural” or “organic” product, and your skin becomes irritated, stop using it immediately.
 If the reaction is mild, you can probably treat it with over-the-counter hydrocortisone cream.
-If the reaction is severe, you will need to see your dermatologist for a prescription strength cream or perhaps even systemic medication.
+If the reaction is severe, you will need to see your dermatologist for a prescription-strength cream or perhaps even systemic medication.

 Lasers can get rid of anything on your skin.

 A laser is an acronym that stands for Light Amplification by Stimulated Emission of Radiation.
-It’s a machine that gives off light that is amplified and has a specific target, such as blood, melanin or water.
+It’s a machine that gives off light that is amplified and has a specific target, such as blood, melanin, or water.
 Lasers can treat dilated blood vessels especially on the face, they are wonderful for brown sunspots, and the lasers that target water are excellent for superficial resurfacing/smoothing and fine lines.
 But lasers, just like any other technology, have limitations.
-They cannot eliminate moles, growths, rashes or most skin cancers.
+They cannot eliminate moles, growths, rashes, or most skin cancers.
 And a laser cannot make a 60-year-old look 40.